Jonatas-01/delightful-bite/README.md

 - __Unfixed Bugs__

-When the website is open in an Iphone mobile, the button to submit the form in Sign Up page has the text hidden, still submiting the form, but does not have any text inside the button.
+When the website is open in an Iphone mobile, the button to submit the form in Sign Up page does not show up, still submiting the form, but does not have any text inside the button.
+    ![]

 When open the page in desktop and using the devtools to see the mobile screen size, the text in the button is there.

 ### Validator Testing